 On November 5, 2012, Dr. Thomas M. Evans became the 16th president of Carroll College.
 Dr. Evans was selected through a national search as Carroll’s new president on December 20, 2011, with his term at Carroll beginning June 2012.

 At the time of his presidential selection, Dr. Evans was serving as associate vice president for professional education and global initiatives at St. Edward’s University in Austin, Texas.
 In that role, Dr. Evans was a leader in expanding global education, including study abroad and exchange programs, while enhancing professional education programming.
-During his 15-year career at St. Edward’s, Dr. Evans became thoroughly knowledgeable about all aspects of higher education through work in myriad departments, including service as director of graduate admission, director for the Center for Academic Progress, and dean of Graduate and Adult Services and through teaching Japanese culture and master’s thesis courses.
+During his 15-year career at St. Edward’s, Dr. Evans became thoroughly knowledgeable about all aspects of higher education through work in myriad departments, including service as director of graduate admission, director for the Center for Academic Progress, dean of Graduate and Adult Services, and teaching Japanese culture and master’s thesis courses.

 With an interest in international cultural and educational exchange dating back to his upbringing overseas by multilingual parents, Dr. Evans pursued his passion for international education by majoring in Japanese at Georgetown University, during which time he studied abroad at Keio University’s Center for Japanese Language and Culture in Tokyo.
-He also found his calling at Georgetown to minor in theology, become a Catholic and champion the gold standard of Catholic higher education.
+He also found his calling at Georgetown to minor in theology, become a Catholic, and champion the gold standard of Catholic higher education.
 He went on to receive a Master of Arts in Asian studies and a PhD in educational administration from The University of Texas at Austin.
 In recent years, he attended Harvard University’s Institute for Educational Management.
 He is conversant in both Japanese and French.

 Dr. Evans and his wife Lisa (a graduate of Georgetown and The University of Texas at Austin Graduate School) have two young sons: Walter and Leland.